Murooj-1/About_Me/README.md

 - 👋 Hi, I’m Murooj
-- I have practiced several programming languages such as Java, Python, C, HTML, and COOL.
+- I have practiced several programming languages such as Java, Python, C, HTML, php and  javascript .
 I've also experimented with various fields including game development, animation, web design, and database management.
 - I work as a Full-Stack Developer.

 - I love the design aspect and the practice of it.